Steppschuh/PlaceTracking/README.md

 # PlaceTracking
 Simple and free to use JSON API for time / location / whatever tracking.
+Follow [this guide](http://random-how-to.com/free-automated-time-tracking/) to learn how to set this up as automated time tracking solution.

 [![Run in Postman](https://run.pstmn.io/button.svg)](https://app.getpostman.com/run-collection/434707094bd26e283ffc)